phdru/sqlconvert/docs/mysql2sql.rst

 SQL to load at least to PostgreSQL or SQLite.

 The program is in the early stage of development and currently cannot do much.
-It removes /\*! directives \*/, unescapes strings and escapes them to a different quoting style, and passes everything else unmodified.
+It removes /\*! directives \*/, unquotes names quoted with backticks, quote non-lowercase names with double quotes, unescapes strings and escapes them to a different quoting style, and passes everything else unmodified.